 Belugas: Sentinels of Climate Change in the Arctic (2023-2024)

-This project seeks to better understand how marine ecosystems are evolving in the face of climate change, using belugas in the Churchill region as model organisms.
-The project will be carried out through an integrative field and lab experience with a range of team members, focused on four goals.
+The Arctic is experiencing rapid ecosystem changes in the face of global climate change.
+This project team sought to better understand how marine ecosystems are evolving in the face of climate change, using belugas in the Churchill region as model organisms.

 Timing